kobaltz/clamby/README.md

 #### Daemonize

-I highly recommend using the `daemonize` set to true.
+I highly recommend using the `daemonize` set to `true`.
 This will allow for clamscan to remain in memory and will not have to load for each virus scan.
 It will save several seconds per request.

 To specify a config file for clamdscan to use, you can set `config_file` with the relevant path.
 See [this page](https://linux.die.net/man/5/clamd.conf) for more information about the config file.